ppy/osu-wiki/news/2022-06-30-community-contributors-2021.md

 [![](/wiki/shared/news/2022-06-30-community-contributors-2021/walavouchey.jpg)](https://osu.ppy.sh/users/5773079)

 Ever present in the osu! wiki scene, Walavouchey is a relatively recent face who all but skyrocketed into prestige with his fastidious attention to detail as an editor and writer both.
 The path of a wikifriend is a long and arduous one, fraught with sprawling pull requests and sometimes unimaginably arduous tasks involving rewriting, reformatting, and restructuring lengthy articles and important explanations, and it is in all of this that Walavouchey has simply excelled without question.
+If you've ever read a news post in the past year and a bit, Walavouchey has probably edited it at some point or another.

 [![](/wiki/shared/news/2022-06-30-community-contributors-2021/niva.jpg)](https://osu.ppy.sh/users/197805)